 triangle global health Virtual annual conference

-Join us for the seventh annual Triangle Global Health Virtual Conference
+Join us for the eighth annual Triangle Global Health Conference

-This program will provide an opportunity for thought leaders, innovators, policy makers, students, and researchers to share their experience and questions through a mix of keynote speakers, panels, workshops, and poster sessions.
+This program will provide an opportunity for thought leaders, innovators, policy makers, students, and researchers to share their experiences and questions through a mix of keynote speakers, panels, workshops, and poster sessions.

 We hope you will join us!

 We invite you to submit your proposals for panel discussions, workshops, story-telling, and poster sessions.
 See the abstract submission links below to be considered for the 2021 Conference.

 The submission deadline for Panel, Workshop, and Story-Telling sessions is Friday, September 17 at 5:00 pm ET.

 The submission deadline for Poster Presentations is Friday, September 24 at 5:00 pm ET.

 Below are three potential sub-themes you can use to guide your abstract submission, but you are not limited to these

 sub-themes and are welcome to submit any abstract that relates to the main conference theme:

 Sub-theme 1: A global pandemic in retrospect: What have we learned and how has it shaped global health?